Information updated June 2022

 Three city centre venues are currently open to non-paying customers through LAVS.

 - Marks and Spencer, 19 Fargate (open Mon-Sat 8.30am to 6pm and Sunday 11am to 5pm)

 - Millennium Gallery, 48 Arundel Street (open Tue-Sat 10am to 5pm and Sunday 11am to 4pm)

 - The Moor Market, 77 The Moor (open Mon-Sat 8.30am to 5.30pm)

 The facility at The Moor Market also provides specially-equipped Changing Places toilets for people with more complex disabilities.

 All LAVS locations provide male and female toilets, accessible toilets and baby changing facilities.

 Other accessible conveniences:

-- The City Council is providing temporary public conveniences in the Peace Garden.
+- The City Council provides temporary public conveniences in the Peace Gardens.